 What Does Assisted Living Typically Include in Alabama?

-Assisted living communities in Alabama typically structure pricing around a base monthly rate plus additional fees for higher care levels.
+Assisted living communities in Alabama generally structure pricing into a base monthly rate plus additional care-related fees.

 Typically Included in Base Monthly Cost